Science & Research

 Attachments - Additional analytical records (e.g. instrument or computer generated charts and data sheets, photographs, negatives, developed x-rays, videotapes, photocopies) accumulated during the analytical phase of the sample examination attached as needed to support laboratory findings and conclusions.

-- Each page of each attachment will be directly identified with the FACTS sample number and unique attachment number or letter, date, and initials of the analyst.
+- Each page of each attachment will be directly identified with the FACTS sample number, unique LIMS number (if available), and unique attachment number or letter, date, and initials of the analyst.

 - The first page of each attachment is also titled, and attachments with multiple pages are numbered (e.g. 1 of 4, 2 of 4. . .
 4 of 4).

 - If the attachment is less than the size of a page or of awkward shape, the item may be mounted securely on heavy mounting paper.
 If mounting paper is used, it is also identified with the sample number, date, and the analyst's initials.